Need more adventure in your life?

 I’ve visited several escape rooms before but this one was my first with all of my family members.
 I’m happy to report that we didn’t kill each other and we handled the pressure relatively well.

-I knew that the Escape Room Fishers was going to be a good one because they were all about the details, even down to the secret entry door from the lobby that takes you to enter into the waiting area.
+I knew that the Escape Room Fishers was going to be a good one.
+They were ALL about the details.
+Even down to the secret entry door from the lobby that takes you to enter into the waiting area.

-You can enjoy a variety of adult beverages from wine to beer in a beautiful contemporary space that includes a Chihuly inspired chandelier and a spacious outdoor patio.
+You can enjoy a variety of adult beverages from wine to beer in a beautiful contemporary space.
+The Escape Room includes a Chihuly inspired chandelier and a spacious outdoor patio.

-I can’t give away any clues from our experience but I will tell you that the creativity and detail in our racing themed escape room were at another level in a good way.
+I can’t give away any clues from our experience.
+The creativity and detail in our racing themed escape room were at another level in a good way.

 We were SOOO close but we ran out of time just as we were solving our final clues.